dapr/cli/README.md

 ✅  Success!
 Get ready to rumble
 ```

+*Note: The init command will install the latest stable version of Actions on your cluster.
+For more advanced use cases, plese use our [Helm Chart](https://github.com/actionscore/actions/tree/master/charts/actions-operator).*

 #### Launch Actions and your app

 The Actions CLI lets you debug easily by launching both Actions and your app.